cvat-ai/cvat/site/content/en/docs/manual/advanced/context-images.md

 {{< /tab >}}
 {{< /tabpane >}}

-For more general inormation about 3D data formats, see [3D data formats](/docs/manual/basics/create_an_annotation_task/#data-formats-for-a-3d-task).
+For more general information about 3D data formats, see [3D data formats](/docs/manual/basics/create_an_annotation_task/#data-formats-for-a-3d-task).

 ## Context images